a statement

 BIO

 Lindsay Iliff received her BFA in Sculpture from Boston University's School of Fine Arts in 1976.
+There she created life-size figures out of metal-and-wood armatures and clay.

-During a brief relocation to Iowa City following graduation, Iliff was deeply affected by the
+During a brief relocation to Iowa City following graduation, Iliff was deeply affected by the performance of Merce Cunningham and his Dance Company.

 Living in NYC in the late seventies and early eighties, she attended classes at the newly founded Feminist Art Institute and served as prop assistant to Carolee Shneemann in her performance, Swing.

 By 2001, Iliff had responded to the call of New Mexico and returned to studio practice.
-She has worked in various mediums: painting, encaustic, collage, and cardboard, as well as clay.
+She has worked in various mediums: metals, painting, encaustic, collage, and cardboard, as well as clay.